yofriendfromschool1/ai-detector-bypassers-and-cheating/README.md

 NOTEEEEEEEEEEEE:
-if what you are looking for is paid but, your a college student or student with an student email address that ends in .edu then, these have discounts:
+if what you are looking for is paid but, your a college student or student with an student email address that ends in .edu then, these have discounts: also if you get a worksheet that looks printed or could possibly be a pdf then search up the name of it on google and if you still cant find it use special search querys (google dorking) like filetype:pdf

 MORE INFO:
 https://lmarena.ai/leaderboard